pqrs-org/pqrs.org/sites/karabiner-elements/content/en/docs/json/root-data-structure/index.md

         },
         "rules": [
             {
-                "description": "This description is shown in Preferences.", "manipulators": [
+                "description": "This description is shown in Settings.", "manipulators": [
                     {
                         "type": "basic",